syncfusion-content/blazor-docs/blazor/image-editor/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-* Now, add the Syncfusion ImageEditor component in razor file.
-Here, the ImageEditor component is added in the **~/Pages/Index.razor** page under the `~/Pages` folder.
+* Now, add the Syncfusion Image Editor component in razor file.
+Here, the Image Editor component is added in the **~/Pages/Index.razor** page under the `~/Pages` folder.

 {% tabs %}
 {% highlight razor tabtitle="~/Index.razor" %}